 Student Outcomes: The student will have a better understanding of today's laws, why we need them in our lives, and when it is necessary to contact a lawyer.
-Understanding legal procedures necessary for major steps in life will be a key element of the class.
+Understanding legal procedures necessary for major steps in life will be a key element of this class.

-570 - PERSONAL FINANCE AND CAREERS Semester 1 Credit
+570 - PERSONAL FINANCE AND CAREERS